lucacasonato/messageformat.dev/docs/quick-start.md

 </mf2-interactive>

-Message Format 2 does not define any specific markup tags.
+MessageFormat 2 does not define any specific markup tags.
 Instead, it is up to the application to define the tags that are used in messages.
 There is also no requirement that opening and closing tags must match, or that they are used in a hierarchical way.